skat/emcs-b2b-ws-sample-client-java/README.md

 ```

 Where `P12_PASSPHRASE` and `P12_CURRENT_ALIAS` are passphrase and alias of the OCESII certificate,
 respectively.
-The three keytool command removes the pre configured certificate, changes the the alias
+The three keytool command removes the pre configured certificate, changes the alias
 of the new certificate, and finally imports it into the keystore.

 ## References